stephengold/Heart/README.md

 It contains 3 sub-projects:

- 1. HeartLibrary: the Heart runtime library and its automated tests (in Java)
+ 1. HeartLibrary: the Heart runtime library and its automated tests
- 2. HeartExamples: demos, examples, and non-automated test software (in Java)
+ 2. HeartExamples: demos, examples, and non-automated test software
- 3. HeartAssets: generate assets included in HeartLibrary (in Java)
+ 3. HeartAssets: generate assets included in HeartLibrary

 Complete source code (in Java) is provided under
-[a BSD license][license].
+[a 3-clause BSD license][license].

 Both [Minie] and [Wes] depend on the Heart Library.